• Home

 Oreo Truffles Dessert Recipe: Oreo Balls

-But once you do it, you’ll wonder why it took you so long.
-The hardest part is waiting for them to firm up in the freezer before dipping — and not eating half the mixture off the spoon before you get there.
+The first time I made them I was obviously skeptical, they seemed too flowery to be too simple.
+But once you actually do it, you begin to question why it took you so long.
+Probably the hardest part is waiting for them to set in the freezer before you dip them, and then not eating half the mixture off the spoon.

 What Makes This One a Keeper